 This commentary, based on a passage from Jane Eyre by Charlotte Bronte, is written by one of my grade 11 IB students.
-The essay focuses on Mr. Broklehurst’s level of hypocrisy, trying to prove it by analysing the devices that Bronte has applied in the excerpt.
+The writer focuses on Mr. Broklehurst’s level of hypocrisy, proving it by analysing the devices that Bronte has applied in the excerpt.
 He has focused on three literary devices, namely irony, imagery, and allusion, to prove how hypocritical Mr. Broklehurst is.

 Religion as a Tool